mtxdead10cc/adder-lang/readme.md

 ### dup2

-Duplicates the two top-most values of the stack and pushes the duplicated values.
+Duplicates the two topmost values of the stack and pushes the duplicated values.

 ### rot2